panzerdp/dmitripavlutin.com/content/posts/156-vue-show-hide-element/index.md

 `display: none` applied to an element makes the element disappear completely.

 `v-show`, when assigned with `false`, applies `display: none` inline style and hides the element visually and makes almost no modifications to the DOM.
-Toggling the element visibility using `v-show` is relatively cheap (compared to `v-if` described above), so you might use this directive with an element which visibility is toggled often.
+Toggling the element's visibility using `v-show` is relatively cheap (compared to `v-if` described above), so you might use this directive with an element which visibility is toggled often.

 *Challenge: how can you implement in Vue a button that toggles the display of an element?
 Share your solution in a comment!*